drnmartin/coding-challenges/README.md

 ## Challenge 2: Arithmetic Operators

-1.The first line contains the sum of the two numbers.
+1. The first line contains the sum of the two numbers.

 2. The second line contains the difference of the two numbers (first - second).